sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ### The `dzil build` Command

-Now we are ready to actually generate our distribution by issuing `dzil`'s `build` command from the top level of our `Greetings` distribution:
+Now we are ready to generate a distribution with `dzil`'s `build` command from the top level of our `Greetings` distribution:

 `dzil build`